azamafridi23/Document-Processing-RAG-System/README.md

 # Document Processing RAG System

-A document processing and retrieval system built with FastAPI and LangChain, featuring semantic search capabilities and multiple interfaces for interaction.
+A production-ready document processing and retrieval system built with FastAPI and LangChain, featuring automated ingestion into PostgreSQL `pgvector`, agentic RAG for Q&A and summarization, and multi-channel interfaces (API, Streamlit, SMS, Email).

 ## Features